Broad Spectrum vs Full Spectrum CBD + CBDa

 The entourage effect is defined as the combined effect of the different kinds of compounds present in the cannabis plant that work harmoniously to produce a greater effect than would have been the case if each worked separately to produce distinct effects.

 The three key cannabis compounds involved in the entourage effect are cannabinoids, flavonoids, and terpenes.
-The main idea here is that whole plant extracts usually have much greater benefits compared to their isolated counterparts.
+The main idea here is that whole plant extracts are usually more effective than their isolated counterparts.

-As their respective names imply, broad-spectrum and full-spectrum CBD oil contains a wide range of cannabinoids and other compounds that lend to the entourage effect.
-Nonetheless, to understand the benefits each of them has, it’s best to first look at them individually.
+As their respective names imply, broad-spectrum and full-spectrum CBD oils contain a wide range of cannabinoids and other compounds that lend to the entourage effect.
+Nonetheless, to understand each one’s unique profile, it’s best to first look at them individually.

 What Is Full-Spectrum CBD?

-CBD oil is typically extracted/obtained from hemp or cannabis plants.
-The supercritical CO2 extraction method is one of the most common extraction methods, mainly because it’s sustainable, safe, and produces the purest and cleanest form of CBD oil.
+CBD oil is typically extracted/obtained from hemp plants.
+The supercritical CO2 extraction method is one of the most common extraction methods, mainly because it’s sustainable, safe, and produces the purest and cleanest form of CBD.
 The result of this CO2 extraction is full-spectrum CBD oil.

 The terms “full-spectrum” refer to the full-spectrum of cannabinoids along with other compounds that are present in cannabis and are associated with the entourage effect.
 Essentially, full-spectrum CBD has zero cannabinoids removed, meaning it contains trace amounts of the compound THC.
 The main reason for this is to achieve the entourage effect.